fromheten/komiform-server/Readme.md

 ## Usage

-Komiform server is ran with Docker.

-`$ docker run -p 3000:3000 -d -ti komiform`
+The server is using Docker.
+Have it installed, and then run `$ make` in the root of this project.

-You can now hit the 2 endpoints: `GET /form/:form-id` and `POST /form` with a form in your body.
+You can now hit the 2 endpoints: `GET http://localhost/form/:form-id` and `POST http://localhost/form` with a form in your body.

+## Developing

+To develop, you need to have [Leiningen](http://leiningen.org/) and a [JVM](http://openjdk.java.net/).

 ## License